How often should I service my car?

 2. Clear your car of all clutter – especially in the boot.
 If your vehicle has a spare tyre, then it will need to be checked.
 It also helps clearing out the car of anything that may make it difficult for the technician.

-What can you do throughout the year?
+What car checks should you do throughout the year?

-Although servicing your vehicle is very important for the reasons outlined in this guide, there are many actions you can take throughout the year to help your vehicle stay in the best condition possible.
+There are many actions you can take throughout the year to help your vehicle stay in the best condition possible.

 There are many signs that your car needs a service, including dashboard warning lights, strange noises, leaks, loss of power, inconsistent performance, and more serious signs – such as breakdowns and smoke coming from the engine.
 These should all be addressed by a professional as soon as you can.